gautami-nakra/SQL-music_store_analysis/Introduction.md

 # SQL-music_store_analysis

 # INTRODUCTION
-In this project, we use MySQL to analyse the data to answer few business questions from a music record store dataset to better understand the data available.

-The database schema is as follows:
+In this innovative project, we harness the power of **MySQL** and **Power BI** to conduct a comprehensive analysis of a music record store dataset, aiming to uncover valuable insights and address key business questions.
+Our exploration dives deep into an intricately designed database schema, consisting of 11 tables that intricately capture various facets of the music industry.

-The dataset includes 11 tables:
+The dataset includes the following tables:

 •	**employee** table stores employees data such as employee id, last name, first name, etc.